-- 1. Accompanying enumerators and observing both the random walk and part of the interview (around 15 minutes).
+Accompanying enumerators and observing both the random walk and part of the interview (around 15 minutes).
 This must be done for 10% of the interviews and fieldwork supervisors must make sure that they accompany every enumerator every few days.
 Major errors (e.g. not applying within household sampling) must be corrected straight away.
-Minor feedback (e.g. on interview technique) should be noted down and fed back to the enumerator at the end of the day. - 2.
-Spot checks on interview.
-Fieldwork supervisors will also do unannounced spot checks on enumerators when they are doing the random walk and observe them for a while.
+Minor feedback (e.g. on interview technique) should be noted down and fed back to the enumerator at the end of the day.
+Supervisors must complete a 'Supervisorobservation-sheet' for each accompaniment, to record enumerators' performance, see Figure 56 Supervisor observation sheet for accompaniments.